 ON1 Cloud Sync is an optional cloud storage service and sync technology that lets you capture, edit, and access photos seamlessly between multiple computers and mobile devices.
-The service is designed to share photos when you're using the subscription versions of ON1 Photo RAW 2024 and ON1 Photo Mobile.
-Cloud Sync also lets you sync custom presets and extras between two installations of Photo RAW (Mac and Windows).
+The service is designed to share photos when you're using the subscription versions of ON1 Photo RAW 2025 and ON1 Photo RAW for Mobile.
+Cloud Sync also lets you sync custom presets and extras between two installations of Photo RAW.